Sources for More Information

 Yes.
 Until it is proven that the equipment is electrically safe, workers must use the PPE that would be appropriate for the task if the equipment were in an energized state.
 Errors in one-line diagrams, labeling errors, opening the wrong disconnect device, and back-fed equipment are some of the situations where equipment could still be energized while workers are doing the verification.
 Without the proper PPE, workers could be seriously injured.

 If thermographers go within the safety boundaries delineated in NFPA 70E, they need to comply with the appropriate guidelines.
-If, for example, they need to operate within the flash-protection boundary, they need to wear the PPE and fire-resistive clothing dictated by the calculations at their closest working distance.
+If, for example, they need to operate within the flash-protection boundary, they need to wear the PPE and arc-resistive clothing dictated by the calculations at their closest working distance.

 © 2012 IEEE.
 This material is posted here with permission of the IEEE.